Service Pump & Supply: History

 Upon his retirement in 2014, Vance sold the business to West Virginia native and United States Air Force veteran Patrick Farrell of Huntington, WV.
 Farrell is the owner of Savage Grant, a social impact investing firm.

-SPS currently has branch locations in West Virginia and Pennsylvania.
-Its headquarters in Huntington, WV is located in one of the city's three Opportunity Zones.
-Company headquarters is in the former American Container Corp building.
-Built during WW2, the building housed manufacturing operations producing rubber containers used to hold batteries for vehicles, trains, aircraft and submarines among other things.
+SPS currently has branch locations in West Virginia and Pennsylvania, with its headquarters in Huntington, WV are located in one of the city's three Opportunity Zones.
+The company's headquarters are in the former American Container Corp building.
+Built during WW2, the building housed manufacturing operations producing rubber containers used to hold batteries for vehicles, trains, aircraft and submarines, among other things.
 The company's footprint covers the Appalachian Basin, Illinois Basin and Ohio River Basin.